Blog

 Conclusion: Privacy is Respect

-Privacy in the nursery is more than a legal obligation.
-It's a matter of respect for your child.
-Your baby cannot decide what data is collected about them.
-That responsibility lies with you — and with the apps you trust.
+Privacy in the nursery is more than a legal duty.
+It is respect for your child.
+Your baby cannot decide what data is created about them.
+That responsibility sits with you and with the apps you let in.

 More Articles